EN TR

 American Anthropologist, 1914-2009

 Hall invented proxemics: the study of human spatial relationships.
 Comfortable distances vary by culture.
-Our privacy gradient metrics extend his work.
+Our privacy gradient metrics extend his framework to plans.

 07